Queenie-abosede/Data-Analysis/README.md

 3. Slicers	Enabling interactive filtering by year, month, day, and hour
 4. Charts & Graphs	Visual representation of trends and comparisons

+## Data Cleaning and Preparation
+The dataset was cleaned and transformed using Power Query in Excel.
+Key steps included:
+*.
+Column Renaming for clarity (e.g., Date Rptd → Date Reported) *.
+Date & Time Formatting: Converted time values like 845 to 08:45 AM *.
+Handling Missing Values: Replaced nulls in Victim_Sex and Victim_Race with "Unknown" *.
+Add new column to extract Years, Month, Days and Time *.
+Delete Victim Age with Negative sign

+###
+*.
+No Duplicates, No removal of any columns
+*.
+Loaded Clean Data into Excel for analysid and visualization

 ## 📊 Dashboard 1 – Crime Overview (2020–2025)

 ### KPI: